 While you can’t control the buildup of belly fat, your lifestyle habits can influence how much midlife fat you accumulate.
 Read on for your complete guide to banishing belly fat forever.

-The outermost layer of the skin.
-The epidermis contains no nerves or blood vessels, so the epidermis alone is incapable of sensation or bleeding.
-Composed of a protective outer layer of nonliving keratin-derived scale cells, the epidermis acts as an envelope or seal against the environment and exerts some control on the amount of moisture lost to the environment.
-The epidermis contains keratinocytes (cells that make keratin) and melanocytes (cells that make pigment), as well as other specialized cells.
+The epidermis is the outermost layer of the skin.
+The epidermis contains no nerves or blood vessels, so it is incapable of sensation or bleeding.
+The epidermis, composed of a protective outer layer of nonliving keratin-derived scale cells, acts as an envelope or seal against the environment and exerts some control over the amount of moisture lost to the environment.
+The epidermis contains:

-Deep in the abdomen and protected by a muscle wall the bowel sits in a soft “cushiony” fatty layer called the omentum.
-The omental fat currently cannot be safely suctioned without risking severe life-threatening bowel problems.
+Deep in the abdomen and protected by a muscle wall, the bowel sits in a soft “cushiony” fatty layer called the Omentum.
+The omental fat cannot be safely suctioned without risking severe life-threatening bowel problems.
 Omentum fat can become gigantic.
-It stores fat and calories as well as surrounds, protects, and encases the all-important human bowel.
+It stores fat and calories and surrounds, protects, and encases the human bowel.

-The largest organ of the body.
+The skin is the largest organ of the body.
 Skin is composed of living and dead layers.
 The dead layers include the surface scale, outside hair, and nail plate.
-The living layers include the epidermis, dermis, subcutaneous (fat, the area liposuction targets), and all of the structures found within those layers, including blood vessels, sweat glands, etc.
+The living layers include the epidermis, dermis, subcutaneous (fat, the area liposuction targets), and all structures found within those layers, including blood vessels, sweat glands, etc.

 Lying below or under the cutaneous (dermis, leather) tissue.
-This tissue is usually composed of fat cells and the structures that run through it, i.e., blood vessels, nerves, etc.
+This tissue is usually comprised of fat cells and the structures that run through it, i.e., blood vessels, nerves, etc.

-Fat is a soft, shock-absorbing barrier that acts as a conduit for the nerves and blood vessels.
-As well, subcutaneous tissue is an energy-storage device.
-See Fat in the glossary.
+Fat is a soft, shock-absorbing barrier that acts as a nerve and blood vessel conduit.
+Subcutaneous tissue is an energy-storage device as well.
+See fat in the glossary.
 The sebaceous glands of the hair follicle arise in the subcutaneous layer and are in high concentration on the face and scalp.
 There are no sebaceous glands on the palms or soles.